Ukrainian Greek Catholic Church: Membership

-The Ukrainian Greek Catholic Church is the largest Eastern Catholic Church in the world.
-As of 2019, it had approximately 4.1 million members.
+The Ukrainian Greek Catholic Church is the second largest Eastern Catholic Church in the world.
+As of 2022, it had approximately 4.2 million members.
 In Ukraine, the UGCC is the second largest religious organization in terms of number of communities within the Catholic Church.
 The Ukrainian Greek Catholic Church has third most members in allegiance among the population of Ukraine after the Ukrainian Orthodox Church (Moscow Patriarchate) and the Orthodox Church of Ukraine.
 The Ukrainian Greek Catholic Church predominates in three western oblasts of Ukraine, including the majority of the population of Lviv, but constitutes a small minority elsewhere in the country.

 The church has followed the spread of the Ukrainian diaspora and has some 40 hierarchs in over a dozen countries on four continents, including three other metropolitan bishops in Poland, the United States, and Canada.
 The Church in the diaspora including the United States and Canada is largely multi-ethnic.
 National surveys conducted since 2000 show that between 5.3% and 9.4% of Ukraine's total population are of the Ukrainian Greek Catholic Church.
-In surveys, 18.6-21.3% of believers or religious people in Ukraine were Greek Catholic.
+In surveys, 18.6–21.3% of believers or religious people in Ukraine were Greek Catholic.
 Worldwide, the faithful now number some 6 to 10 million, forming the second largest particular Catholic Church, after the majority Latin Church.

 According to a 2015 survey, followers of the Ukrainian Greek Catholic Church make up 8.1% of the total population (excluding Crimea) and form the majority in 3 oblasts: